processone/jamler/README.md

 where `'a` is a type of messages the process can receive.

 Internally `pid` is `int` pointing to a record in the processes table.
-That was probably not a good decision, as forgeting to cleanup pid references can lead to a bug where another process gets the same pid as a now-dead process and receives incompatible messages.
+That was probably not a good decision, as forgetting to cleanup pid references can lead to a bug where another process gets the same pid as a now-dead process and receives incompatible messages.